 This photo makes me really happy.
 I am with my friends, the survivors (and their portraits).

 From the very beginning of this personal project I advised the survivors that I would give them each their original portrait.
 I hope my portraits will be part of their legacy, possibly passing down each portrait through their family from generation to generation.

 Four years on from completing this project, I remain in contact with a number of them.
 I still attend the art classes held at the Holocaust Survivor’s Centre in London.

-I miss Harry Rossney who has since passed away.
+I miss Harry Rossney and Moshe Galili, Avram Schaufeld who have since passed away.

 The experience has taught me a great deal, not only about life and how precious it is but also about myself, realising how lucky I am to have a close family, friends and so much more.

 Sadly in a few years time there won't be any survivors left to tell their stories.
 In the future I hope to be a 'living witness' to the Holocaust, re-telling the stories I have heard from the very people who survived.